 If we look at the public band descriptors or my guide on the difference between band 5 and band 8 answers you can see that the examiner wants you to respond to the question with ‘relevant, extended and supported ideas.’
 This means that your ideas must actually relate, or be linked, specifically to the question, and then you have to explain what your ideas mean and then support them with examples.

 Good and Bad Examples

 Look at the following examples and think about what the examiner wants.
 Which one is a good essay and which one is not?

 Question- Some parents think that childcare centres provide the best services for children of preschool age.
 Other working parents think that family members such as grandparents will be better carers for their kids.

 Discuss both views and give your opinion.

 Sample 1– Many parents in full-time employment prefer to leave their children with grandparents when they are at work because they feel their child will be safer with someone from within the family circle.
-In other words they do not trust a stranger to look after their child and feel confident that no harm will come to the child whilst being look after by grandma or grandpa.
+In other words, they do not trust a stranger to look after their child and feel confident that no harm will come to the child whilst being looked after by grandma or grandpa.
 For example, a 2013 study from Cambridge University showed that 62% of working mothers prefer a member of the immediate family to provide care when they are at work.

 Sample 2– Grandparents are the best people to look after children for very obvious reasons.
 Grandparents really love their grandchildren and would never harm them.
 Also, the children really love their grandparents and feel comfortable with them.
 Finally, grandparents have lots of experience taking care of children because they are old and looked after children for many years themselves.